ska-telescope/-ska-oso-tmc-integration-tests/docs/src/getting_started/getting_started.rst

 ===============

-This page contains instructions for software developers who want to get started with usage and development of the TMC Leaf Nodes.
+This page contains instructions for software developers who want to get started with usage and development of the TMC integration repository.

 Background
 ----------